alanizjamie/rshell/README.md

 CS100 Assignment 2
 # Introduction
 This program runs as a bash terminal.
 It functions with the same commands as a standard bash terminal and uses perror() to give feedback on the execution of command.
+My parter and I had many problems with github mostly with committing to eachothers githubs (it kept saying permission denied).
+So I pulled from his, and then  we commited to our own githubs and then attempted to merge at the end.
+That is why it may appear that there was only one contributor.
+We are attempting to fix this.
 #Install Instructions
 To install this project:
 ```